 Cognitive strategies are applied through practicing, receiving and sending messages, analyzing and reasoning, and creating for structure for input and output.
-Practicing will be done through repeating, formally practicing with sounds and writing systems, recognizing using formulas and patterns, recombining dan practicing naturalistically.
+Practicing will be done through repeating, formally practicing with sounds and writing systems, recognizing and using formulas and patterns, recombining dan practicing naturalistically.
 Receiving and sending messages will be applied through getting the idea quickly and using resources for receiving and sending messages.
 Analyzing and reasoning can be done through reasoning deductively, analyzing expressions, analyzing contrastively (across languages), translating and transferring.
-Creating structure for input and output will be taking notes, summaapplied through rizing, and highlighting.
+Creating structure for input and output will be applied through taking notes, summarizing, and highlighting.